![]() |

 Read more...
 January, 2018 Update MCPS has reintroduced a cleaner label Doritos called Wild White, which contains no artificial colors.
 This product came about due in part to the demand created when MCPS cancelled its order of traditional Doritos, and will eventually be made available to districts around the country.
 March, 2016

-The text of the official resolution December, 2015 After almost three years of requests by HSFM, MPCS created a district-wide Wellness Committee, which included 50% non-MCPS employees and 25% parents, as we had requested.
+December, 2015 ![]() After almost three years of requests by HSFM, MPCS created a district-wide Wellness Committee, which included 50% non-MCPS employees and 25% parents, as we had requested.
 They also invited our Executive Director to sit on the committee.
 The committee met throughout the year and made recommendations on physical education, physical activity, mental health, nutrition, and the nutrition education curriculum.
 As of 9/29/16, we are still waiting for the final list of recommendations that were shared with the responsible offices in MCPS.
 MCPS COO Andrew Zuckerman confirmed in fall of 2016 that the committee will continue to meet and was intended to be a standing committee.
 Read more...
 November, 2015

 MCPS issued a new